 The immigration officer is entitled to ask you any questions and documents as deemed necessary.
 At the Dubai Immigration Centre, your biometrics will be scanned and recorded.
 Indians have to do a mandatory retina scan.

-Indians don’t have a visa on arrival facility.
+Indians don’t have a visa-on-arrival facility.
 They need to get an eVisa before leaving for Dubai.
 Click here to know more about Dubai visas.
-The procedure to get a Dubai visa is fairly simple.
-Dubai visa is applied online and you get it issued within 4-5 working days.
+The procedure to get a UAE visa is fairly simple.
+Dubai tourist visa is applied online and you get it issued within 4-5 working days.

 The Dubai International Airport has recently installed e-Gates.
 To avail of this facility, all you need is a passport with a barcode.
 You need to register yourself at the airport for this.

 What are these Smart Gates and where are they located?